paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **`@paulfioravanti`**

 ^
-My name is Paul, and thank you for your company in our curious journey into Ruby's shadows.
+My name is Paul, and thank you for your company in our curious journey into the dark realm of Ruby's shadows.